MNBhat/SuicideAnalysis/README.md

 If you are interested in contributing to the app we welcome to share your thoughts.
 Particularly we would appreciate:

 -   Additional data.
 This app is constantly evolving and being updated with new data.
-If you posses data related to Data Science salaries that can be applied to this Dashboard we would highly appreciate your contribution.
+If you posses data related to suicide or any  mental health crisis that could be applied to this dashboard we would highly appreciate your contribution.

 ## Contact us